Mind-Hochschul-Netzwerk/php-base/README.md

 ## build and run

-    $ docker-compose up --build -d
+    $ make image
+    $ make dev

-Go to [http://localhost:8000](http://localhost:8000) to see the PHP info page.
+Go to [https://php.docker.localhost](https://php.docker.localhost) to see the PHP info page.

 ## features